rahulrwt/cooking-corner/README.md

 Explore this React-based application repository featuring a streamlined CI/CD pipeline powered by GitHub Actions.
 The automated workflows ensure code quality, while Terraform handles AWS infrastructure provisioning for seamless deployment and scalability.
+Ref https://github.com/rahulrwt/infrastructure-as-code for setting up infrastructure for the application
 ## Available Scripts

 In the project directory, you can run: